ARE HEIRS RESPONSIBLE FOR THEIR LOVED ONE’S DEBTS?

 The death of a loved one is always an emotional and trying time.
 The last thing you want to deal with are creditors hounding you for the debts of your spouse.
 Fortunately, the probate process shields you from harassing phone calls, but those debts can weigh against the assets the two of you have accumulated.

-The attorneys at The Elder & Disability Law Firm, APC will work with you personally and with compassion to navigate the probate process and protect your assets and inheritance.
+The attorney at the Elder & Disability Law Firm, APC will work with you personally and with compassion to navigate the probate process and protect your assets and inheritance.
 Reach out to us immediately when you’re facing probate court proceedings in or around Redlands, California, including the nearby communities of Rancho Cucamonga, Palm Springs, and Riverside.